$\Psi(2S)$ Decay to $J/\Psi(1S)$ + 2$\pi$ or $J/\Psi(1S)$ +$\sigma$ + 2$\pi$: Conclusions

 {\bf Author L.S.K. acknowledges support from the P25 group at Los Alamos National Laboratory.
-Author Zhou Li-juan acknowledges the support in part by the National Natural Science Foundation of China (11365002), Guangxi Natural Science Foundation for Young researchers (2013GXNSFBB053007),\\ Guangxi Natural Science Foundation (2015GXNSFAA139012),\\ Guangxi Education Department (2013ZD049).
-Authors Ma Wei-xing and Pengnian Shen acknowledge the support in part by the National Natural Science Foundation of China (NSFC) grant Nos.
-11165005 and 11565007.}
+Author Zhou Li-juan acknowledges the support in part by the National Natural Science Foundation of China (11865005) and Guangxi Natural Science Foundation (2018GXNSFAA281024) .}